zainabsiddiqui/teamshuffle/README.md

 # teamshuffle
 **Team Shuffle** is an application that streamlines the process of finding groups for class projects and competitive events.
+It is built using React and Firebase (Cloud Firestore).

 The features we boast are:
 - Individual chatrooms for each group so that users can explore each other as well as potential topic ideas